Comments and suggestions to admin@lusitania.net

 a three month period to exhaustion and even that narrow margin

-took about ten days to cross the Atlantic.
-Ten days might suffice for
+about ten days to cross the Atlantic.
+Ten days might suffice for more

-more non-urgent items, but ready-to-use munitions just had to
+non-urgent items, but ready-to-use munitions just had to make it to

-make it to England sooner.
-The fastest ships were the
+England sooner.
+The fastest ships were the transatlantic liners of

-vessels, for obvious reasons.
-What was needed was a way to
+reasons.
+What was needed was a way to make it legal.

 It transpired that it was legal to ship ordinary bullets aboard